CSE-437/AnkiPlugin/README.md

 the `addons` folder of your local Anki installation.

 ## Development
-The script windowsAnkiRestart provides a streamlined way to develop on Windows (it hasn't been run on Unix).
-To run it, enter `python windowsAnkiRestart.py` on the command line from the same directory.
-Ctrl-C will stop it.
+### windowsAnkiRestart - Automated Anki Restarting
+This script restarts Anki automatically for you every time you save the plugin.

+#### Running the Script
-You will need to have a file called `ankiRestartPaths.txt` in the same directory which specifies on different lines the paths of the Anki executable, the plugin file, the Anki addons folder, and the command to kill the Anki process.
+You will need a file called `ankiRestartPaths.txt` in the same directory as windowsAnkiRestart.
+This file should specify the paths to the Anki executable, the plugin file, and the Anki addons folder.
+The last line should be the command to kill the Anki process.
 Below is an example:

 ```
 C:\Program Files (x86)\Anki\anki.exe